What kind of jobs let you:

 and d. help others enjoy holidays of a lifetime?
 You guessed it – jobs in travel and tourism.

 The industry is well known for employing 1 in 10 people worldwide.
-This is something that’s unlikely to change, even as people decide in the short term to swap city breaks both in the UK and abroad for remote countryside retreats.
-And camping holidays are predicted to rise over the next few months too.
+This is something that’s unlikely to change, even as people are deciding in the short term to swap city breaks both in the UK and abroad for remote countryside retreats.
+Camping holidays are popular too.

 So what opportunities are out there?
 Here’s our guide to five of the industry’s most popular jobs: